Introduction to bed sores

 Pressure ulcers need to be treated promptly and professionally to ensure a healthy recovery and prevent the ulcer from developing further.

 Top Tip: Make sure you take photos and keep a diary of the bed sore(s) development if you or a loved one develops a bed sore while under the care of a medical professional.
 This evidence will be vitally important if you make a legal claim.

 Bed sore risk factors

 Several factors increase the likelihood of developing a pressure sore.
 Knowing the risk factors enables you to assess your risk.
-If you believe you are at risk of developing pressure ulcers while in hospital, talk with your doctor or health care professional about minimising your risk.
+If you believe you are at risk of developing pressure ulcers while in the hospital, talk with your doctor or health care professional about minimising your risk.

 Prolonged pressure is the leading risk factor for developing pressure ulcers.
 When the skin has pressure applied over a long time, the blood supply gets cut off, allowing pressure sores to form.
-Keep reading to find out some more risk factors and ways you can prevent pressure sores from forming.

 Poor nutrition can lead to bed sores.
 Patients who are malnourished and have a poor diet, or patients who have a poor diet because they're in the hospital, are at risk of developing pressure ulcers.